Colleagues, I have been using

 The problem is that at this point the book was published ten years ago, and I am beginning to fear that the credibility of the information may be beginning to be called into question.

-The Green to Gold Business Playbook feel about this, whether you have gotten any complaints that it is dated, whether you have found another book or source that provides updated information on economic benefits of sustainable practices, or any other actions you have taken to address these concerns.
+I am curious as to how those of you who have used The Green to Gold Business Playbook feel about this, whether you have gotten any complaints that it is dated, whether you have found another book or source that provides updated information on economic benefits of sustainable practices, or any other actions you have taken to address these concerns.

 My spring classes just got rescheduled so that I will be teaching the sustainable business course again, so I have to get my book order in very quickly, and am wondering if it is time to retire the Esty and Simmons book.